yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/troubleshoot/universe-issues.md

 - Maximum core file size: This field collects the recent core files only if the core file size is below the specified size limit.
 It is set to a default value of 25000000000 bytes (25GB).

-YBA also provides a runtime flag `yb.support_bundle.allow_cores_collection`, which is used to globally disable cores collection across any new support bundles generated on the platform.
+YBA also provides a [global runtime configuration](../../administer-yugabyte-platform/manage-runtime-config/) flag `yb.support_bundle.allow_cores_collection`, which is used to globally disable cores collection across any new support bundles generated on the platform.
 This flag can only be set by the SuperAdmin and is true by default.

 #### YB-Controller logs